jacksoncharles/laravel-searchable-endpoints/README.md

 # Illuminate Searchable Repositories
-Easy implementation of the [Repository Pattern](https://bosnadev.com/2015/03/07/using-repository-pattern-in-laravel-5/) for Laravel/Lumen.
-In addition to expected methods there is a further setParameters() method that can be used to build a select query using multidimensional arrays.
-It is specifically designed for advanced searching by an API endpoint.
+Easy implementation of the [Repository Pattern](https://bosnadev.com/2015/03/07/using-repository-pattern-in-laravel-5/) for the [Illuminate Database Package](https://github.com/illuminate).
+In addition to eleven conventional methods there is a further setParameters() solution that can be used to build a select query using multidimensional arrays.

+The package is specifically designed to enable fast and easy creation of searchable API endpoints.

 ## Installation
 Install with composer.